gvwilson/thirdbit/_posts/2016/2016-06-12-empirical-parellelism.md

     it by accident.
 Unexperienced developers just create threads and distribute their work to them.
-In larger projects comments and class naming suggests that they are aware of the master-worker pattern and implement it on purpose..."
+In larger projects comments and class naming suggests that they are aware of the master-worker pattern and implement it on purpose…"
   </li>
   <li>
     "Prime examples of bad pratice are the synchronized() and lock()